Sarena Chan

 Background

-Sarena leads on partnership and program development at the School of the System Change to widen the global network of change makers working systemically.
+Sarena leads on strategic partnership development across sectors in the School of the System Change to widen the global network of change makers working systemically.
 Before joining the School in 2020, she was a researcher at Stanford University focused on the intersection of design thinking, strategic philanthropy and behavioral sciences and published The Philanthropy Toolkit.
-Trained as an educator, she is inspired to bring systems thinking to the philanthropic sector and transform funding to invest more systemically.
+Trained as an classroom teacher and educator, she is inspired to bring more learning to the philanthropic sector and transform funding practices to invest more systemically.

 "A light bulb turned on when I heard in a School workshop, "learning doesn’t come after strategy, learning IS the strategy.""